Pool Water Testing 101

 In-Store Pool Water Testing

-If you're not the DIY type, or if you want to get the most accurate and professional water test reading, we recommend bringing your water in to your local pool supply store.
-Leslie’s offers free AccuBlue® water testing at all store locations.
-Simply bring in a sample of your water to any Leslie’s location for your free test, and our helpful, friendly associates will prescribe a customized treatment plan.
+If you're not the DIY type, or simply want to get the most accurate and professional water test reading, we recommend bringing your water to your local Leslie's.
+We offer free in-store AccuBlue® water testing at all store locations.
+Simply bring a sample of your pool water to any Leslie’s location for your free test, and our helpful, friendly associates will prescribe a customized treatment plan based on your test results.
+The treatment plan is a step-by-step, easy-to-follow approach to maintain clean, safe, and beautiful pool water.

-So whether you test your water at home or bring it in for professional testing, it's vital that you maintain a regular testing and balancing program.
+Whether you test your water at home or bring it in for professional testing, it's vital that you maintain a regular testing and balancing schedule.
 By knowing the condition of your pool's water, you can keep it safe, healthy, and sanitized at all times.